-- 1. The user specifies the pre-generated images to embed (see Image Generator) and / or the images to embed as regular resources (see Image Decoder) - 2.
+- 1. The user specifies the pre-generated images to embed (see Image Generator) and / or the images to embed as regular resources (see Encoded Image). - 2.
 The files are embedded as resources with the MicroEJ Application.
 The files' data are linked into the FLASH memory. - 3.
-When the MicroEJ Application creates a MicroUI Image object, the Image Engine Core loads the image, calling the right sub Image Engine module (see Image Generator and Image Decoder) to decode the specified image. - 4.
-When the MicroEJ Application draws this MicroUI Image on the display (or on another image), the decoded image data is used, and no more decoding is required, so the decoding is done only once. - 5.
-When the MicroUI Image is no longer needed, it is garbage-collected by the platform; and the Image Engine Core asks the right sub Image Engine module (see Image Generator and Image Decoder) to free the image working area.
+When the MicroEJ Application creates a MicroUI Image object, the Image Loader loads the image, calling the right sub Image Engine module (see Image Generator and Encoded Image) to decode the specified image. - 4.
+When the MicroEJ Application draws this MicroUI Image on the display (or on buffered image), the decoded image data is used, and no more decoding is required, so the decoding is done only once. - 5.
+When the MicroUI Image is no longer needed, it must be closed explicitly by the application.
+The Image Engine Core asks the right sub Image Engine module (see Image Generator and Encoded Image) to free the image working area.